abderrahman337/Rental-houses/README.md

-start client side
-npm run dev
+to start the client side type : npm run dev

-start the server side
+to start the server side type: npm start
-npm start